Parallel-NetCDF/PnetCDF-Python/docs/source/api/dimension_api.rst

 ==============
-Dimension
+Dimensions
 ==============

-Dimension defines the shape and structure of variables and stores coordinate data for multidimensional arrays.
-The ``Dimension`` object, which is also a key component of ``File`` class, provides an interface to access dimensions.
+Class ``Dimension`` is used to define the shape of NetCDF variables.
+In NetCDF, a variable, an instance of :class:`pnetcdf.Variable`, is a multi-dimensional array.
+Methods in :class:`pnetcdf.Dimension` provide an interface to access dimensions objects stored in the file.

 .. autoclass:: pnetcdf::Dimension
    :members: getfile, isunlimited